alexs2112/CPSC471_Spoofy/Tasks.md

     - Playlist page, view song, remove song, play playlist, delete playlist
     - Songs will be added to playlists from the song details/song list/search pages
  - Music Queue
-    - Can be stored as a list of song IDs and a current index in a session
-    - Page for the queue, shuffle, remove from queue, next song, previous song, view song
+    - Page to view the queue
  - Search page
     - Need to perform a mysql select query on Song, Album, Artist
     - View songs, albums, artists
     - Add song to playlist
- - Album page
-    - Play album
  - Song Page
     - Add song to playlist
-    - Add song to queue
-        - Play song (set the queue as `[SongID]`)
     - Enable/Disable stems
  - Error Page
     - To go to if a user does not have permissions